Efficient Parametric SVD of Koopman Operator for Stochastic Dynamical Systems

-{In the stochastic setup, the dynamics is fully captured by the transition density $p(\xv'|\xv)$, which is induced by $(\xi\circ\Fv)(\cdot)$, and thus the problem becomes analyzing $p(\xv'|\xv)$ of a Markov chain.
-Here, the Koopman operator becomes the conditional expectation operator.
-That is, for an observable $g\suchthat \Xc\to\Real$, we can write
+{In the stochastic setup, the dynamics is fully captured by the transition density $p(\xv'\mid\xv)$, which is induced by $(\xi\circ\Fv)(\cdot)$, and thus the problem becomes analyzing $p(\xv'\mid\xv)$ of a Markov chain.
+Here, the Koopman operator becomes the conditional expectation operator, i.e., for an observable $g\suchthat \Xc\to\Real$,